 As previously disclosed, on November 14, 2021, concurrently with the execution of the Transaction Agreements, we entered into the Initial Subscription Agreements, executed on or prior to November 14, 2021, pursuant to which the Initial PIPE Investors agreed to purchase, in the aggregate, the Initial PIPE Investment, consisting of 10,500,000 Class A ordinary shares at \$10.00 per share for an aggregate commitment amount of \$105.0 million.
 The Transaction Agreements provided that we could enter into additional subscription agreements with investors to participate in the purchase of our shares after November 15, 2021 but prior to the Closing Date.
 On June 14, 2022, we entered into the June Subsequent Subscription Agreements with the June Subsequent PIPE Investors on the same terms as the Initial PIPE Investors, pursuant to which the June Subsequent PIPE Investors collectively subscribed for the June Subsequent PIPE Investment, consisting of 800,000 shares of Class A ordinary shares for an aggregate purchase price equal to \$8.0 million.
-On July 15, 2022, we entered into the July Subsequent Subscription Agreements, and subject to the conditions of the applicable July Subsequent Subscription Agreement, the July Subsequent PIPE Investors.
+On July 15, 2022, we entered into the July Subsequent Subscription Agreements the July Subsequent PIPE Investors.
 Pursuant to, and on the terms and subject to the conditions of the applicable July Subsequent Subscription Agreement, the July Subsequent PIPE Investors collectively subscribed for 500,000 Class A ordinary shares for an aggregate purchase price equal to \$5,000,000.